 A campaign to end fistula, in collaboration with UNFPA/WHO, working to establish the Centre of Excellence for the prevention and treatment of obstetric fistula in Tanguieta (Northern Benin) to serve as a model for other countries.

 In 2012 Prof. Charles-Henry Rochat, responsible for the fistula project, together with a group of specialists and local medical doctors conducted missions in several African countries where fistula cases were operated.
 In addition, Prof. Rochat and his team (composed of specialists from Switzerland, France, USA, Cameroon and Madagascar) organized conferences and workshops on diagnosis, treatment and follow up of fistula cases and advocated for a multidisciplinary approach for care of women suffering from obstetric fistula.

 Oxford Maternal & Perinatal Health Institute (OMPHI)/GFMER collaborative initiatives

 Managers: Prof. Aldo Campana, Dr. Karim Abawi, Dr. Raqibat Idris

-A partnership with OMPHI to develop and disseminate computer-based training modules in maternal and perinatal health that has resulted in the Evidence-based management of pre-eclampsia and eclampsia and the Evidence-based management of postpartum haemorrhage, and the Maternal Infections e-Learning Course.
+A partnership with OMPHI to develop and disseminate computer-based training modules in maternal and perinatal health that has resulted in the Evidence-based management of pre-eclampsia and eclampsia, the Evidence-based management of postpartum haemorrhage, and the Maternal Infections e-Learning Course.

 GFMER global consultation on WHO infertility guidelines